kmalanne/docxpresgre/README.md

 # docxpresgre

 Docxpresgre is a boilerplate for Docker based Express backend app using Postgres database.
-By running Docker containers developer can easily start up backend server and database without extra configuration and focuse on developing actual program.
+By running Docker containers developer can easily start up backend server and database without extra configuration and focus on developing the actual backend.

 ## Get started